 Jimmy Carl Black: Vocalist and drummer for The Mothers of Invention in the 60s.
 After he left the band he started the band Geronimo Black.
 Here’s a song they did called “Low Ridin’ Man”.
 At the end of the song “Are You Hung Up?” he says “Hi boys and girls I’m Jimmy Carl Black and I’m the Indian of the group.”
 He was in 200 Motels.
 He even was a guest on a few Frank Zappa albums after his time in the Mothers of Invention.
 On his website, you can see his discography.

 John Phillips: Member of The Mamas and The Papas.
 He was half Cherokee.
 He was married to Michelle Phillips from 1962 until 1970.
 John Phillips was the primary songwriter for the band and wrote hits such as “Monday, Monday”, “Go Where You Wanna Go”, “California Dreamin'”, and “Creeque Alley” (cowritten with Michelle).
 After The Mamas and The Papas, John Phillips had a brief solo career and did more folk and country music.
-A couple of songs from that solo career include “April Anne” and “Mississippi”.
+A couple of songs from his solo career include “April Anne” and “Mississippi”.